zkauff/dotfiles/README.md

 # i3-configurations
 The various configuration files I use for my personal i3 wm setup on my Linux machine.
+Core packages I use are
+- `i3-wm` for core window manager behavior
+- `xorg-xrdb` for use of `.Xresources` in customization
+- `i3status` for status bar within i3
+- `urxvt` for terminal

 ## Making changes take effect
 After making any of the changes that follow in this document, certain steps must first be taken to apply the changes.